Łukasz Surma: Stal Stalowa Wola

 On 23 March 2022, Surma was appointed the successor of Łukasz Bereta at Stal Stalowa Wola.
 In his debut on 27 March 2022, "Stalówka" led by him lost 1–0 to Podlasie Biała Podlaska.
 The team from Stalowa Wola finished the 2021–22 season in 7th place.
 On 21 June 2022, led by Surma, Stal won 3–0 against Karpaty Krosno in the final of the Subcarpathian Polish Cup.

 Despite media rumors of his departure after the season, Surma continued working in the 2022–23 season.
 At the inauguration of the new campaign, Stal lost 4–2 in a league game against Cracovia II.
 He was fired on 21 March 2023.
 At the time of his departure, Stal was in third place in the league, with a point loss to leader Wieczysta Kraków.

 Sandecja Nowy Sącz

 On 15 August 2023, he was announced as the new manager of II liga club Sandecja Nowy Sącz, who at the time were placed bottom of the table and had just crashed out of the Polish Cup preliminary round.
 He left the team on 5 January 2024, with a record of four wins, four draws and seven losses.

 Pogoń-Sokół Lubaczów

 Surma returned to managing on 14 December 2024, taking charge of III liga club Pogoń-Sokół Lubaczów.
 On 4 May 2025, he was dismissed following a 1–6 defeat against Siarka Tarnobrzeg the day prior.

+Poland U18

+On 23 June 2026, Surma was appointed by the Polish Football Association to manage the Poland national under-18 team.